H: Other languages

 In most dialects of Polish, both h and the digraph ch always represent /x/.

-In Basque, during the 20th century it was not used in the orthography of the Basque dialects in Spain but it marked an aspiration in the North-Eastern dialects.
-During the standardization of Basque in the 1970s, the compromise was reached that h would be accepted if it were the first consonant in a syllable.
+In Basque, during the 20th century, it was not used in the orthography of the Basque dialects in Spain but it marked an aspiration in the North-Eastern dialects.
+During the standardization of Basque in the 1970s, a compromise was reached that h would be accepted if it were the first consonant in a syllable.
 Hence, herri ("people") and etorri ("to come") were accepted instead of erri (Biscayan) and ethorri (Souletin).
-Speakers could pronounce the h or not.
-For the dialects lacking the aspiration, this meant a complication added to the standardized spelling.